 By Maja Zecevic, PhD, MPH

 For the first time in my life, I finally had the right partner to have a family.
 But once in California, I quickly realized that at age 42, I was not young — reproductively speaking.
-Even though I thought I was medically literate, I was astonished to find out that assisted reproductive technology cannot entirely overcome age related reproductive decline.
-My reproductive endocrinologist, a leader in the field, informed me that due to my age only, my chance of having a baby was less than 5%.
-I then received another shocking news — if we are to pursue fertility treatment each cycle of in vitro fertilization (IVF) would cost roughly $15,000!
+Even though I thought I was medically literate, I was astonished to find out that assisted reproductive technology cannot overcome age related reproductive decline.
+My reproductive endocrinologist, a leader in the field, informed me that due to my age only, my chance of having a baby with medical technology was less than 5%.
+I then received another shocking news — if we are to pursue fertility treatment each cycle of in vitro fertilization (IVF) would cost roughly $15,000-20,000!
 Even with this astronomically high cost and 5% chance of success, I ended up enduring three insemination cycles and four in vitro fertilization cycles before giving up my hope of having a biological child.

 I can’t turn back the clock but I can help others avoid these small but devastating oversights.

 Most women, like myself, do not focus proactively on their fertility but only retroactively to repair it once the shift toward infertility occurs.
 Likewise, most women, myself included, while seeing numerous doctors during our peak reproductive years (family physicians, internists, Ob&GYNs, endocrinologists), we do not talk as well with a fertility specialist (a reproductive endocrinologist) — until too late when the only way to conceive is by undergoing unwanted, invasive, costly, ineffective, and emotionally draining fertility medical interventions.